softmatterlab/SOCS/Chapter_01_Molecular_Dynamics/README.md

+## Chapter 1: Molecular dynamics - Example codes

+Example codes for Chapter 1 (Molecular Dynamics) of the book [Simulation of Complex Systems](https://github.com/softmatterlab/SOCS/).

-### Info about MD sample codes ###
+### Available example codes ###

-Harmonic_oscillator shows the example of the Euler algorithm and the leap frog algorithm for a harmonic oscillator and compares them.
+- **harmonic_oscillator** : code for Exercises 1.1 and 1.3. <br /> It simulates a 1-dimensional simple harmonic oscillator with the Euler algorithm and the leap frog algorithm and compares the two methods.

-Damped_oscillator shows the example of the Euler algorithm and the leap frog algorithm for a damped harmonic oscillator and compares them.
+- **damped_oscillator** : code for Exercise 1.5. <br /> It simulates a 1-dimensional damped harmonic oscillator with the Euler algorithm and the leap frog algorithm and compares the two methods.